acheampongmaa/sales-operations-performance-analysis/README.md

 ## Overview

-This project analyzes sales performance, profitability, customer segments, product performance, and operational efficiency using the Superstore dataset.
+This project analyzes sales performance, profitability, customer segments, product performance, and operational efficiency using the Superstore dataset from Kaggle.

 The analysis follows an end-to-end business analytics workflow: